Here’s all you need to know about brush plating, the alternative to traditional electroplating.

 Step 1: Masking

 The first step of the selective plating process is masking the part and then a series of base material-specific preparatory steps are conducted to ensure an adherent deposit.

+The next step is adding the power needed.
 A portable power pack, known as a rectifier, provides the direct current required for plating, anodizing and electropolishing.
 One of the rectifier leads is connected to the plating tool and the other is connected to the part being finished.

 The direct current supplied by the power pack is used in a circuit that’s completed when the plating tool is touching the work surface.
 The operator has the ability to control and monitor the voltage, amperage and ampere hours for a given job.
 They can also change the polarity as required.

 Step 3: Final setup

 The penultimate step in this method of this selective plating process is making sure everything is ready for plating.